AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-collection-migration.md

+---
+title: Map collection migration
+description: Learn how to migrate map collections from Old to New Map Collections
+---

-# Migrating Old map collections to New map collections
+# Migrate old map collections to new map collections

 If you already have map collections set up in the old format, you don't need to rebuild them from scratch when moving to the new experience.
 You can either recreate them manually, or use the built-in migration tool to move everything over in one step.